 Improve your core strength, muscle strength and mobility.

-It includes guided supportive exercises you can do at the quiet of your own home or on the go.
+It includes guided supportive exercises you can do at home or on the go.
 Just follow along the tutorial videos that guide you through the exercises step by step.
-The videos are available in the Polar Flow web service and the Polar Flow app, so you can do them whenever and wherever.
+The videos are available on the Polar Flow web service and in the Polar Flow app, so you can do them whenever and wherever.

 The exercises address common problems faced by runners and improve your core and muscle strength and mobility.
 By doing the exercises, you complement your running workouts and reduce the risk of injury.

-Best buds: Running Program + your Polar sports watch
+Best buds: Polar Running Program + your Polar sports watch

-But to make the most out of the Running Program, you should consider using a Polar GPS sports watch, such as Polar M200, Polar M400 or Polar V800.
-These GPS sport watches measure your heart rate and let you set your training targets.
+But to make the most out of the Running Program, you should consider using a Polar GPS sports watch, such as Polar M430, Polar V800, Polar Vantage M, Polar Vantage V. These GPS sport watches measure your heart rate and let you set your training targets.

-The Running Program is based on training in the right heart rate zone and if you don’t have a way to measure your heart rate while on the run, it defeats the whole purpose of the program.
-Also, Polar M200, Polar M400 and Polar V800 have been designed for runners so you get plenty of nifty features that’ll guide your training and give you feedback about your progress.
+The Running Program is based on training in the right heart rate zone so if you don’t have a way to measure your heart rate while on the run, it defeats the whole purpose of the program.
+Also, Polar M200, Polar M430 and Polar V800 have been designed for runners so you get plenty of nifty features that’ll guide your training and give you feedback about your progress.
 The Polar Vantage series multisport watches aren’t designed only for running but are ideal for that, too (with a variety of multisport features to support a wide range of sports).

-To boil it down, here are two main reasons why Polar M400 is a good match with the Running Program.
+To boil it down, here are two main reasons why Polar M430 is a good match with the Running Program.

 1. You get live guidance during your workouts